neone/NDImageManager/README.md

 # NDImageManager

-A description of this package.
+A framework for selecting and editing images